You just want the full 65-page PDF? It’s here:The GMAT Reading Comprehension Guide

 Still hate reading?
 This might well remind you of an uncomfortable truth.

-In order to get good at the GMAT, you’ll have to learn to enjoy it—even the math, even the reading, and even the fact that the test and testwriters are trying their damnedest to screw you over.
+In order to get good at GMAT Reading Comprehension, you’ll have to learn to enjoy it—even the math, even the reading, and even the fact that the test and testwriters are trying their damnedest to screw you over.

 Luckily as human beings we are a very adaptable lot.